Moses "Manassa" Woodruff, Sr.,

 - Moses Woodruff, bap.
 Apr.
 1, 1772

-After moving to North Carolina, Moses Woodruff and his family settled on the south side of the Yadkin River in the vicinity of Fox Knob, Pipes Creek, and the headwaters of Deep Creek.
+After moving to North Carolina, Moses Woodruff and his family settled in Surry County on the south side of the Yadkin River in the vicinity of Fox Knob, Pipes Creek, and the headwaters of the South Fork of Deep Creek.
 (Fox Knob is now known as Star Peak; Pipes Creek is called Lineberry Creek.)
-This area became Yadkin County in 1850.
-He also acquired land on the other side of the Blue Ridge, in the part of Wilkes County that became Ashe County in 1799 and Alleghany County in 1859.
-Near the end of his life, Moses "Manassa" moved to Ashe (Alleghany) County, probably to live with his son John Allen Woodruff who owned land around Bullhead Mountain.
-He died in 1817 at the age of 83.
+This part of Surry County became Yadkin County in 1850.
+He also acquired land on the north side of the Blue Ridge, in the part of Wilkes County that became Ashe County in 1799 and Alleghany County in 1859.
+Near the end of his life, Moses "Manassa" moved to Ashe (Alleghany) County, probably to live with his son John Allen WOODRUFF who owned land on Brush Creek and Bullhead Mountain, and to be near his daughter Phoebe who lived in the Bullhead area with her husband Francis BRYAN.
+Moses died in 1817 at the age of 83.

 An old cabin in Yadkin Co., NC